Zarobi: History

-All the dynasties of the village shifted to the place where the now called Zarobai and the then called Derai exist.

 There are also some information about some families who shifted to Ghur Ghishto (Church Valley, District Attock) before possible flood and some children and younger ones flee to the nearby villages in that tumult.
-Some baby girls were later discovered in village Marghuz, but one may not agree with it, because there is no authentic proof of it.
+Some baby girls were later discovered in village Marghuz, but there is no authentic proof of it.

 The place where Zarobai existed was a big knoll/hillock which was much safer from flood, and therefore the people felt no hesitation to be settled there.
 Those people were very prudent and farsighted, hence they gave the village a model shape, also made possible arrangements and prepared plans for future, which is why it doesn't seem like a village but a model town.

 Name

-Some research scholars belonging to this village have researched up to some how but more work is going on, regarding this matter.
+Some research scholars belonging to this village have researched up to somehow but more work is going on, regarding this matter.
 Some believe that this Zarobai, Zarobay or Zarobi is in accordance with Sarobai, Sarobay or Sarobi in Afghanistan, but later a letter Z or S changed in both either in Zarobai or Sarobai.
-Maybe the people living here and there have some conformity of tribes.
+The people living there would possibly have some conformity of tribes.
 There are many villages in East Pukhtonkhwa which are similar in names to the towns and cities either in West Pukhtonkhwa or in Hindustan.
-All these haven't happened in hurry/accident, it may have a background but unfortunately underground.
-What may however the fact, but Afghanistan is the mother land of all Pashtoon tribes living in every corner of the globe.
+The similarities in naming are heavily tied to how Afghanistan is the motherland of all Pashtun tribes in all of West, Central and South Asia.

-In the beginning the people of Munara were very weak, they were very short in strength but soon they realize their weakness and loneliness, therefore requested the head of Yousafzai tribe in Swat, he sent some fight master families for their help with whom they (people of Munara) shared their properties.
+In the beginning period of Munara, it was relatively vulnerable and decided to seek measures to bolster the security of the settlement, therefore requested the head of Yousafzai tribe in Swat, he sent some fight master families for their help with whom they (people of Munara) shared their properties.
 That's why Chamliwal who came from Chamla, Swat have greater properties then other.
 Also some others families migrated from other places and settled here.
 That's why its population graph is so much higher.
 With the passage of time Yousafzai and Mandan were intermixed and it is impossible now to distinguish between them.
 There is a little quantity of other people known as Raghalya, but they are countless.
 The whole people count themselves as Yousafzai even Mandan because all have been intermixed and promiscuous.
 But they have authentic proofs of genealogical table and hence write Yousafzai with their names.